On the asymptotic dimension of the curve complex: Train tracks and full dimension paths

-\begin{proof} By \cite[Proposition 8.9.2]{Thurston:book:GTTM} there exists birecurrent train track $\tau'$ that fully carries $\lambda$.
+\begin{proof} By \cite[Proposition 8.9.2]{Thurston:book:GTTM} there exists a recurrent (in fact birecurrent) train track $\tau'$ that fully carries $\lambda$.
 Note that while fully carrying is not discussed in this proposition, one sees that if the $\epsilon$ in the construction is chosen to be sufficiently small then the track will be fully carrying.
-Now the rest of the proof follows exactly as in Proposition \ref{splitting sequence} with one exception: To see that we don't need to pass to subtracks in the application of Proposition \ref{ursula++} we use the assumption that $\lambda$ is in the relative interior of $V(\tau_i)$ for all $i$.
-With this one change we see that there exists a birecurrent train track $\sigma$ that fully carries $\lambda$ and an $N$ such that $\tau_N\sscm\sigma$.
-Since $\sigma$ fully carries $\lambda$, we have that $\tau_N$ and $\tau_i$ for $i \ge N$ will also fully carry $\lambda$. \end{proof}
+Then, as in Proposition \ref{splitting sequence}, we use \cite[Theorem 2.3.1]{ph} to find a train track $\sigma$ that carries $\lambda$ with $\sigma\scm\tau'$ and $\sigma\scm\tau$.
+As $\tau'$ fully carries $\lambda$ so must $\sigma$. \end{proof}